mio256/Tsharp/DOC/docs.md

 ```

 'push' will push the value to the stack.
-'print' will print the first arg inside the stack, then remove it.
+'print' will print the top element of the stack, then remove it.

 ## Block
 ```pascal